 Fat transfer is a very versatile tool and can be used in numerous scenarios:

-- Enhancing volume of various body areas (buttocks, breast)
+- Enhancing volume of various body areas (face, breast)

 - Enhancing or replenishing facial volume (revolumizing)

 - Correcting breast deformities after cosmetic breast procedures or breast reconstruction